 In 2021, SIDC trades represented on average nearly 47% of all electricity trades executed on OMPs, with an increasing trend.
 This result is in line with both the growing interest of market participants to trade as close as possible to the delivery, as well as the geographical extension of SIDC.

-The reporting of different contract types across different OMPs in 2021 is presented in Table 2.
-It should be highlighted that the occasional non-reporting of contract type - which is present on the majority of the OMPs - is not in line with the Transaction Reporting User Manual (TRUM).
-This reporting pattern was identified already last year, yet there has been little to no improvement, which may indicate either that reporting parties continue to misrepresent the trading, or that the list of contract types used in REMIT reporting needs to be further extended.
-Moreover, there are certain contract types that are not expected to be reported as traded bilaterally, for example AU and CO contract types.
+The reporting of different contract types across different

+OMPs in 2021 is presented in Table 2.
+Except for the rare non-reporting of contract types observed for the data sent via the parallel reporting channel, all recent data contains the mandatory contract type information.
+It should be noted that there are certain contract types that are not expected to be reported as traded bilaterally, for example AU and CO contract types.